Hamas calls for Palestinian uprising over Trump's Jerusalem plan

 “President Trump has immortalized himself in the chronicles of our capital.
 His name will now be held aloft, alongside other names connected to the glorious history of Jerusalem and of our people,” he said in a speech at Israel’s Foreign Ministry.

-Other close Western allies of Washington, including France and Britain, have been critical of Trump’s move.
+Close Western allies of Washington, including France and Britain, have been critical of Trump’s move.
 Pope Francis has called for Jerusalem’s status quo to be respected, while China and Russia have expressed concern.

-The EU’s foreign policy chief, Federica Mogherini, said: “The European Union has a clear and united position.
-We believe the only realistic solution to the conflict between Israel and Palestine is based on two states and with Jerusalem as the capital of both.”
+The EU’s foreign policy chief, Federica Mogherini, said Jerusalem must be the capital of both Israel and a future Palestinian state.

 The United Nations Security Council is likely to meet on Friday to discuss the U.S. decision, diplomats said.